Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 step seven

 Serve!
-Serve stir-fry with steamed rice or noodles, top each bowl with a few more thinly sliced scallions and enjoy!
+Serve stir-fry with steamed rice, brown rice, or noodles, top each bowl with a few more thinly sliced scallions and enjoy!

 A black frying pan filled with tofu stir-fry sitting on a red mat with a wood spoon sticking out.